Recognition of same-sex unions in Mauritius: Restrictions

 The Constitution of Mauritius does not explicitly ban same-sex marriages, but prohibits discrimination on a variety of grounds including race, creed and sex.
 The Supreme Court held in 2023 in Ah Seek v The State of Mauritius that the category "sex" includes sexual orientation.
 However, the court did not rule whether this constitutional prohibition of discrimination guarantees same-sex couples the right to marry.
 Several LGBT activists consider a case challenging the ban on same-sex marriages as "winnable".
 In 2023, activists announced they would continue to campaign for social and legal changes for LGBT people, particularly with regard to "marriage equality and the recognition of transgender people", as well as the banning of conversion therapy and the inclusion of sexual orientation and gender identity in existing hate speech and hate crime legislation.
+In July 2026, the National Human Rights Commission (NHRC) issued a report calling for the legalization of same-sex marriage, concluding that Mauritian law does not contain any explicit prohibition on same-sex marriage and refusal by the civil registry could constitute discrimination based on sexual orientation as per the ruling in Ah Seek.
+Activist Anushka Virahsawmy stated in response, "Being socially ready is one thing.
+Being politically ready to change the law is another.
+Several obstacles remain.
+The first is political: the issue remains sensitive, and some decision-makers hesitate to address it for fear of dividing public opinion or suffering electoral losses.
+Added to this are institutional resistances, with some administrative practices continuing to rely on a traditional understanding of marriage, despite the absence of an explicit prohibition in the law."